Search

 FÓLKs reproduction of Inka

 In the reproduction, FÓLK builds on its focus on sustainability and circularity of materials.
-Inka is now produced by a skilled cabinet maker, it comes flat packed and easy to assemble and has a removable upholstery.
+Inka is produced in Latvia, it is transported in a flat pack, is easy to assemble and has a removable upholstery.

 FÓLK Reykjavík has signed an exclusive agreement for reproducing Gunnar's catalogue of designs, where Inka is the first step.
 FÓLK will reproduce Gunnar's products in accordance with the company's sustainability and circular principles.